Bacteriophage: Release of virions

 Phages may be released via cell lysis, by extrusion, or, in a few cases, by budding.
 Lysis, by tailed phages, is achieved by an enzyme called endolysin, which attacks and breaks down the cell wall peptidoglycan.
-An altogether different phage type, the filamentous phage, make the host cell continually secrete new virus particles.
+An altogether different phage type, the filamentous phage, makes the host cell continually secrete new virus particles.
 Released virions are described as free, and, unless defective, are capable of infecting a new bacterium.
 Budding is associated with certain Mycoplasma phages.
 In contrast to virion release, phages displaying a lysogenic cycle do not kill the host and instead become long-term residents as prophages.

 Communication

 Research in 2017 revealed that the bacteriophage Φ3T makes a short viral protein that signals other bacteriophages to lie dormant instead of killing the host bacterium.
 Arbitrium is the name given to this protein by the researchers who discovered it.

 Genome structure

 Given the millions of different phages in the environment, phage genomes come in a variety of forms and sizes.
 RNA phages such as MS2 have the smallest genomes, with only a few kilobases.
 However, some DNA phages such as T4 may have large genomes with hundreds of genes; the size and shape of the capsid varies along with the size of the genome.
 The largest bacteriophage genomes reach a size of 735 kb.Bacteriophage genomes can be highly mosaic, i.e. the genome of many phage species appear to be composed of numerous individual modules.
 These modules may be found in other phage species in different arrangements.
 Mycobacteriophages, bacteriophages with mycobacterial hosts, have provided excellent examples of this mosaicism.
 In these mycobacteriophages, genetic assortment may be the result of repeated instances of site-specific recombination and illegitimate recombination (the result of phage genome acquisition of bacterial host genetic sequences).
 Evolutionary mechanisms shaping the genomes of bacterial viruses vary between different families and depend upon the type of the nucleic acid, characteristics of the virion structure, as well as the mode of the viral life cycle.

-Some marine roseobacter phages contain deoxyuridine (dU) instead of deoxythymidine (dT) in their genomic DNA.
+Some marine roseobacter phages, also known as roseophages, contain deoxyuridine (dU) instead of deoxythymidine (dT) in their genomic DNA.
 There is some evidence that this unusual component is a mechanism to evade bacterial defense mechanisms such as restriction endonucleases and CRISPR/Cas systems which evolved to recognize and cleave sequences within invading phages, thereby inactivating them.
 Other phages have long been known to use unusual nucleotides.
 In 1963, Takahashi and Marmur identified a Bacillus phage that has dU substituting dT in its genome, and in 1977, Kirnos et al. identified a cyanophage containing 2-aminoadenine (Z) instead of adenine (A).